HUS7003 Imbala: Hearing to Understand: Thinking to Write

-Aboriginal and Torres Strait Islander peoples progress through the program requires them to manage their own learning and establish their own future goals through a process of self- development.
-In this course advanced academic thinking and writing skills will be developed.
+Aboriginal and Torres Strait Islander peoples' progression through the program requires them to manage their own learning and establish their own future goals through a process of self- development.
+In this course academic thinking and writing skills will be further developed.
 The language skills, thinking skills and writing skills are provided in a broad context to best enable students to continue in the career of their choice.

 On successful completion of this course students will be able to: